akondrahman/akondrahman.github.io/_pages/about.md

   - /about.html
 ---

-Hi there :wave: !
+Hi there!
 I am Akond, an assistant professor in the [Department of Computer Science](https://www.tntech.edu/engineering/programs/csc/index.php) at [Tennessee Tech University](https://www.tntech.edu/).
 I am also a faculty associate at [CEROC](https://www.tntech.edu/ceroc/).

 Research Interests
 ======
-My research interests include **DevOps** and **Secure Software Development**.
-I rely on a wide range of techniques, such as constraint solving, program analysis, qualitative analysis, statistical methods, and machine learning techniques to conduct my research activities.
+My research interests are in software engineering focused on DevOps and Secure Software Development.
+I rely on a wide range of techniques, such as constraint solving, program analysis, qualitative analysis, and statistical methods to pursue my research goals.

 Academic Achievements